-You can’t.
-The design lets you breathe through your mouth or nose and you cannot create pressure inside the mask to clear it.
+You can’t clear a full-face snorkel mask like a traditional pair of dive goggles.
+The design of this kind of mask lets you breathe through your mouth or nose and you cannot create pressure inside the snorkel mask to clear it.
 The air you exhale will go out through the snorkel.

 You can clear a traditional mask by leaning back and exhaling through your nose.
 This will force the water out of the mask.
 It does not work like that with full face designs.

-One major issue is that these masks are a lot more comfortable compared to traditional setups.
+One major issue is that these full face masks are a lot more comfortable compared to a traditional snorkel mask.
 This does often result in snorkelers being out in the water for long periods of time.